 Let’s Encrypt has issued more than 200+ million certificates so far.

 2. SSL For Free

-SSL For Free use Let’s Encrypt ACME server by using domain validation to provide you a certificate.
+SSL For Free use Let’s Encrypt the ACME server by using domain validation to provide you a certificate.
 It’s 100% free, and certs are issued within a few minutes.

 You can get a free SSL certificate in just a few minutes from ZeroSSL.
 Go to the ZeroSSL website and enter the required details, go through the quick verification process, and BOOM, there’s your SSL certificate ready.

-The generated SSL certificate is 100% free to use and lasts for 90 days, after which you can renew again and again at no cost.
+The generated SSL certificate is 100% free to use and lasts for 90 days, after which you can renew it again and again at no cost.